jaime-olivares/zipstorer/README.md

 For implementing this class into your own project, just add the *ZipStorer.cs* class file and start using it without any restriction (see [LICENSE.md](License)).

-ZipStorer is also available as a [nuget package](https://www.nuget.org/packages/ZipStorer/) for classic .Net
+ZipStorer is also available as a [nuget package](https://www.nuget.org/packages/ZipStorer/)